capmeth/acid/docsite/docs/reference/options.md

 This can be used to make prettier ids (used in URLs) for asset pages.

-Resulting filepaths are **kebab-cased** for id generation.
+The resulting value is **kebab-cased** for id generation.
+If it falsey, the asset will be omitted from the docsite.

-> Care should be taken to ensure that each asset id will be unique across the docsite as page/content/links might not get rendered or resolved properly otherwise.
+> Care should be taken to ensure that each UID is unique across the docsite as page/content/links might not get rendered or resolved properly otherwise.

 ## toAssetName